thugmba/innovationlab/_pages/guide.md

 __Reference management__

 - [zotero](https://www.zotero.org/) : This is an essential tool to create knowledge by organizing knowledge.
+I managed to handle more than 2,000 references easily when I was preparing manuscript.
+It can manage not only papers, but also, website and url to Youtube video.
+Thus, we can organize related information in single place.
+It is like a virtual folder for keeping various kinds of data item together.

 __Data sources__